 Sharing perceptions and truths displays that each team isn’t alone in their difficult tasks and that every department is valuable to the organization as a whole.

-Develop a common language
+Develop a common language to aid collaboration

 Sharing processes is an easy way to improve collaboration.
 However, it’s no use sharing when you’re speaking different languages in terms of naming conventions or terminology.